Gabriele-Zini/vue-boolzapp/README.md

 - **sendMessage(contact)**: Sends a message and simulates a delayed response from a bot.
 - **deleteMessage(contact, index)**: Deletes a message from the conversation.
 - **searchName()**: Filters contacts based on the search input.
+-  **dateFormatting(date)**:  Is responsible for formatting dates in the application.
+It takes a date string as input and uses Luxon, a JavaScript library for working with dates and times, to convert and format the date.

 ```javascript
 contactClicked: function (index) {